-Glass bottles are not allowed, and all bottles must have caps.
+Glass bottles may be used if they are in a silicone cover/sleeve and labeled appropriately.
 Medications or cereal may not be mixed with formula, unless otherwise indicated in the MIAT care plan due to medical reasons.
 Bottles for infants (under 12 months) may only contain formula or breast milk.
 Whole milk is allowed for children over 12 months.